 Panama Hats made from Paja Toquilla

 Historically, Ecuador exported the hats worldwide via Panama.
-As commerce in South America was strongly influenced by the newly developed Panama Canal, the name of the point of international sale rather than its place of origin stuck, as a result, the hats took the name “Panama Hats” resulting in the loss of their Ecuadorian roots.
+As commerce in South America was strongly influenced by the newly developed Panama Canal, the hats became known as “Panama Hats,” obscuring their Ecuadorian roots.

 The Panama hat’s popularity increased after U.S. President Theodore Roosevelt visited the Panama Canal in 1906, where he was pictured wearing a toquilla straw hat.
 Afterward, toquilla straw hats were featured in many American classic films and became legendary!
-The elegance and quality of Panama hats made them a popular choice during the golden ages where they were worn by many well-known characters such as Ernest Hemmingway, Winston Churchill, Harry Truman, and Paul Newman.
+The elegance and quality of Panama hats made them a popular choice during the golden age.
+They were worn by many well-known personalities Ernest Hemingway, Winston Churchill, Harry Truman, and Paul Newman.

-100% handmade toquilla straw hats have survived the test of time and even today are widely popular and world-renowned for their high quality.
+One hundred percent handmade toquilla straw hats have survived the test of time and are widely popular and world-renowned for their high quality.

 Care of your new Panama Hat

-Best to handle from the brim which is the softest part of the hat.
-To clean your hat just wipe with a baby wipe or a soft white cloth.
-To shape the brim of your hat press with your fingers gently best if the hat has been steamed, do not squeeze the brim of the hat while the straw is dry.
+It is best to handle it from the brim which is the softest part of the hat.
+To clean your hat, wipe it with a baby wipe or a soft white cloth.
+To shape the brim of your hat, press with your fingers gently.
+Do not squeeze the brim of the hat while the straw is dry.